14 Road Trip Essentials Every Traveler Needs

 If you aren’t familiar with packing cubes, your whole life is about to change for the better.
 All you have to do is pick out a size of packing cube for all your shirts, another for all your pants, and so on.
 Then, you roll (yes, roll—don’t fold!) each type of clothing and store it in its very own packing cube, saving you space, keeping you organized, and leaving your clothes wrinkle-free.

-With travel gear from BÈIS, you can be practical and stylish at the same time.
+Whether you're going on a , or a with friends, having travel gear from BÈIS, can help you be practical and stylish at the same time.
 Having luggage, bags, and packing travel accessories that don't make you sacrifice form or function makes packing a breeze and lets you focus on what really matters—where you’re going and who you’re with.

 Skift.
 41 Percent of Americans Say First Trip Will Be by Car Within 100 Miles: Skift Research Travel Tracker. https://skift.com/2020/05/01/41-percent-of-americans-say-first-trip-will-be-by-car-within-100-miles-skift-research-travel-tracker/